paulopreto/paulopreto/README.md

 ## 🤔 Interesting
 - As a professor and researcher in Physical Education and Computer Engineering, I find it particularly interesting to explore the potential of emerging technologies such as virtual reality, augmented reality, and wearable sensors for sports training and rehabilitation.
 I am also fascinated by the possibilities that machine learning and data analysis offer for understanding human movement and optimizing athletic performance.
+- I also have experience working with Linux systems, particularly in the context of scientific computing and data analysis.

 # 🔭 My GitHub Projects
 - In my GitHub account, you will find some of the projects that I have worked on, both individually and as part of a team.
 Here are some of the highlights: